johnsonbk/AetherDocumentation/cam/overview.rst

    The `CAM Reference Manual <https://www.cesm.ucar.edu/models/cesm1.2/cam/docs/rm5_3/rm.html>`_ is more comprehensive than the current
    `CESM2.X documentation <https://ncar.github.io/CAM/doc/build/html/index.html>`_.
-   It even says that, "This manual is intended for anyone who plans to get their hands dirty modifying CAM code."
+   It even says, "This manual is intended for anyone who plans to get their hands dirty modifying CAM code."

    For example, this `CESM1.2 Physics Driver <https://www.cesm.ucar.edu/models/cesm1.2/cam/docs/rm5_3/ch04.html>`_ page in the reference manual doesn't seem to have an analog in the CESM2.X documentation.

-This collection contains pages corresponding to each of the subdirectories in ``cesm/components/cam/src/`` that describes what each of the subdirectories contains.

-- :doc:`/cam/advection`
-- :doc:`/cam/atmos_phys`
-- :doc:`/cam/chemistry`
-- :doc:`/cam/control`
-- :doc:`/cam/cpl`
-- :doc:`/cam/dynamics`
-- :doc:`/cam/ionosphere`
-- :doc:`/cam/overview`
-- :doc:`/cam/physics`
-- :doc:`/cam/unit_drivers`
-- :doc:`/cam/utils/`

 Nomenclature
 ============